firmeatelier/firme/README.md

 # Firmé

-FIRMÉ is a Los Angeles based atelier specializing in the design & development of branded goods.
+Firmé is a Los Angeles based atelier specializing in the design & development of branded goods.